 For efforts involving home visiting program staff other than home visitor and supervisor surveys, an hourly wage of $28.70 was used (see Table A.3).
 This is the mean wage for full-time employees over age 25 with a bachelor’s degree or higher is $28.70 per hour according to the Bureau of Labor Statistics’ Current Population Survey 2011.

 As described in section A9, for the family baseline survey, parents will be provided with a$25.
 Home visitors and supervisors will be asked to complete surveys outside of work hours and will be provided $30.00 per completed survey.
+A small number of program staff who are both home visitors and supervisors will receive $40.00 for completing a survey that combines elements of the two individual surveys.

 A14.
 Estimates of costs to federal government